RHUB

 How are software updates handled?

-Your RHUB appliance checks the RHUB release server everyday at 3 AM.
-If there is an update available, the appliance will automatically download and install.
-If you do not want the auto-update function, turn it off and use the manual update function.
+Your RHUB server checks the RHUB release server every day at 3:00 AM.
+If there is an update available, the server will automatically download it and install it.
+The auto-update function may be turned off at any time.
 The system clock and auto-update settings are available under the "System Settings" on the web-based system console.

 Can I use my server to authenticate users?

-Yes, you can use your own server such as a CRM server or LDAP to authenticate users so that all user authentication can go through a single system.
-Read the instructions for the integration.
+You can use your own application server, such as a CRM server or LDAP / AD, to authenticate users so that all user authentications can go through a single system.
+Read the section on integration.

 I have hundreds of remote computers to be accessed.
-How do I organize them with the RHUB appliance?
+How do I identify them for proper access using the RHUB server?

 In order to remotely access a computer, you need to start a meeting with the meeting type "Remote Access to This Computer" on the computer and input a computer name.
 In order to organize hundreds of computers, you name the computer carefully with a group name, for example, "San Francisco, Sales Office, Brian's XP".

-To access the remote computer, sign in your TurboMeeting client and then click the "Active" meeting link.
+To access the remote computer, sign in on your TurboMeeting client and then click the "Active" meeting link.
 It will display all remote computers that are accessible.
 Type "San Francisco" in the search text box.
 It will display only those computers with "San Francisco" in the computer names.
-Locate the computer you are interested.
+Locate the computer you are interested in.
 Click the meeting ID and type the meeting password.
-You can access the computer now.
+You can now access that specific computer.

-My appliance is not updated.
+My server is not updated.
 What is wrong?

-Your appliance will not update if it is out of warranty.
+Your server will not update if it is out of warranty.
 Otherwise first check your DNS setting, which is on the "Configure Server IP Settings" page.
-Make sure you have a right DNS address.
+Make sure you have the correct DNS address.

 If your DNS setting is correct, go to "System Settings" page and see whether you have disabled the "Enable auto update of system (recommended) ".
 If it is disabled, click the "Update System Now" button to have your system updated.

-If it still cannot update, the only reason left is that your firewall is blocking the HTTP connection between your RHUB appliance and the RHUB release server.
-Configure your firewall to unblock the outbound TCP connection via the port 80 without any filtering rules just for the RHUB appliance.
+If it still cannot update, the only reason left is that your firewall is blocking the HTTP connection between your RHUB server and the RHUB release server.
+Configure your firewall to unblock the outbound TCP connection via the port 80 without any filtering rules just for the RHUB server.
 You may block the HTTP traffic after you get the system updated.

-After I deploy my RHUB appliance behind my firewall, can I still invite attendees outside my firewall to join my meetings?
+After I deploy my RHUB server behind my firewall, can I still invite attendees outside my firewall to join my meetings?

 Yes, you can.
-All you need to do is to forward TCP traffic on ports 80, 443, and 8889 from your firewall/router to the RHUB appliance.
-The TCP port 8889 forwarding is mandatory although forwarding for 80 and 443 is optional.
+All you need to do is to forward TCP traffic on ports 80 and 443, and both TCP and UDP on 8889 from your firewall/router to the RHUB server.
+The TCP & UDP port 8889 forwarding is mandatory although forwarding for 80 and 443 is optional.
 All firewall/router devices including home routers provide this port forwarding function.

 When you host a meeting, leave the box "Only attendees from my network" un-checked (the default).
 See the figure below: